brunomancuso/ErisTerminal/README.md

 	function test() {
 		Simulator.put("authorize", "MESSAGE_APPROVED");
 		var service = s.createService();
 		service.someBusinessRules(10000);
 	}

-In this test case we are monitoring the output of what our service is generated (with the module module_my_service) when we invoke someBusinessRules, and secondly we are monitoring each interaction with the simulator and the data that is sent to it which is in this case XML content(module_third_party_authorization).
+In this test case we are monitoring the output off what our service is generated (with the module module_my_service) when we invoke someBusinessRules, and secondly we are monitoring each interaction with the simulator and the data that is sent to it, which is in this case XML content(module_third_party_authorization).

-The interface could be:
+The interface of the client could be:

 	public interface IClient {
 		String authorize(String xml);